-DISCLAIMER: Paragliding is an activity that requires concentration, specific knowledge and common sense.
+DISCLAIMER: paragliding and paramotoring are activities that require concentration, specific knowledge and common sense.
 Take care!
 You should learn to paraglide under the auspices of a certified flying school.
 Take out personal insurance and make sure you have all the correct licences.
 Be modest when you evaluate your skill level in terms of meteorology.